RFebrians/RFebrians/README.md

 # Hi there 👋

-😄 You can call me anything .
+😄 You can call me Eki.

-📝 Currently i am a student and a front-end research development.
+📝 Currently I am a student and a front-end research development.

 In this repo , you can find prototypes and examples .
 Especially Javascript React ☕📜 and Python 🐍 .